-The Brautigan Library is the embodiment of a fictional library described in Richard Brautigan's 1971 novel, What made Brautigan's fictional library compelling is that it only accepted unpublished books.
+The Brautigan Library is the embodiment of a fictional library described in Richard Brautigan's 1971 novel, The Abortion - An Historical Romance 1966.
+What made Brautigan's fictional library compelling is that it only accepted unpublished books.
 Nothing published was allowed.
 Ordinary people brought in their life chronicles at all hours of the day and night to donate them to the library's collection.
 The librarian was always there to accept them.
 He lived in a room in the back.

 Brautigan's library came to life in 1990 when Todd Lockwood and a group of like-minded visionaries set out to make the library a real place in Burlington, Vermont.
 The Brautigan Library, as it is known, opened in a space formerly occupied by a used bookstore on April 21, 1990.
 The national news media took notice, and manuscripts began arriving from all over the country.
 And so did readers.

 The modest library became a destination for Brautigan fans and writers.
 Walk-ins from out-of-state were not uncommon.
 The media coverage went world-wide.
 The library was featured in the New York Times, Wall Street Journal, London Times, BBC, NPR and dozens of other news outlets.
 It has gone on like this for years.
 The story never gets old.

 The library was staffed entirely by volunteers.
 Many of our librarians are writers themselves.
 The library developed its own method of book classification, known as The Mayonnaise System.

 categories, and mayonnaise jars are used as